 Nestled within Southwark Park this winter you’ll find a magical illuminated trail with over 160 giant lanterns making up 29 interactive and immerse scenes from Alice in Wonderland and Alice Through the Looking Glass, from a 5 metre tall Alice to a life-size Mad Hatter’s Tea Party.

 As well as the light show, there will also be numerous food and drink stalls, live entertainment on the bandstand and Santa’s Grotto at the end of the trail where children can meet the big man himself.

 WHY VISIT: The combination of Christmas, giant lanterns and Alice in Wonderland makes for one of the most exciting and unique Christmas events in London.

 Alice in Winterland is open from 28th November 2018 to 5th January 2019 and is open daily from 3pm to 10pm.
 Tickets are £15 for an adult and £9 for a child.

 CHRISTMAS AT LONDON ZOO

-This year, ZSL London Zoo is celebrating the festive season with a one-mile illuminated pathway winding itself through the zoo in a magical after dark experience.
-Grab a mulled wine and follow the trail of lights, snowflakes, sledges, stars, baubles and larger than life illuminated animals around the iconic London attraction.
+This year, ZSL London Zoo is celebrating the festive season with a one-mile illuminated pathway winding itself through the zoo in a magical after-dark experience.
+Grab a mulled wine and follow the trail of lights, snowflakes, sleds, stars, baubles and larger-than-life illuminated animals around the iconic London attraction.

 WHY VISIT: Christmas at London Zoo is a unique London Christmas experience perfect for the whole family.